clrsims/premier_league_sports_betting/README.md

 I also had to one-hot encode my y data so that my neural network could analyze it using a sparse categorical cross entropy loss function.
 After constructing a very basic neural network, I started implementing techniques to reduce overfitting such as Dropout layers, tweaking optimizers and learning rate, implementing l2 regularization, and callbacks to avoid wasting data.

 Eventually, I got my model to improve betting accuracy from even ~50%, to 58%.
 Even a small increase in accuracy gives me major advantages in the market.
-I plan to use my betting algorithm for the Euro 2024.
+I plan to use my betting algorithm for the Euro 2024, and so far have won hundreds of dollars through use of my data on Bet365.